-Typically providers see patients once a month.
-However, this can vary dependant on his/her condition.
-If more aggressive changes and monitoring are required he/she will see the patient more often.
+Typically, providers see patients once a month.
+However, this can vary dependent on his/her condition.
+If more aggressive changes and monitoring are required, he/she will see the patient more often.
 If the patient is stable, we will see him/her less often.

 Do you see autistic patients?